 - Reminders.
 Send a reminder with a click of a button.

 - Tasks.
 Turn feedback directly into a task, without having to type out a new idea.

 - Workflows.
-Once one approver approves, the proof will automatically move on to the next approver and so on until the entire workflow is completed.
+Once one stage’s approvers all approve, the proof will automatically move on to the next stage and so on until the entire workflow is completed.

 The Line Up